dense-analysis/ale/README.md

 ### Statusline

 You can use `ALEGetStatusLine()` to integrate ALE into vim statusline.
 To enable it, you should have in your `statusline` settings

 ```vim
 %{ALEGetStatusLine()}
 ```

 When errors are detected a string showing the number of errors will be shown.
 You can customize the output format using the global list `g:ale_statusline_format` where:

 - The 1st element is for errors
 - The 2nd element is for warnings
-- The 3rd element is for when no erros are detected
+- The 3rd element is for when no errors are detected

 e.g